jbsimple/simple-patches/readme.md

   - Now links to search in pending inventory can be used throughout the patch.

 #### Reports Page Patches:
-- Aafter submitting to generate a new report, the report displays under the original card.
+- After submitting to generate a new report, the report displays under the original card.
   - If the file is larger than 1MB, the printing is disabled to save performance.
   - Links for products and items are automatically added into the report preview for convenience.
 - Aadded a card to generate a preset report.